-Upon CHR achievement, consolidation/intensification treatment - which varies according to the different study groups but generally includes high-dose chemotherapy (particularly for younger patients) - is administered to further reduce and possibly eradicate MRD levels.
-Consolidation/intensification treatment should be performed in all cases with persistent MRD positivity, and even more importantly in individuals who are not suitable to receive an allo-SCT.
+Upon CHR achievement, consolidation/intensification treatment -which varies according to the different study groups but generally includes high-dose chemotherapy (particularly for younger patients)- is administered to further reduce and possibly eradicate MRD.
+Consolidation/intensification should be performed in all cases with persistent MRD positivity, and even more importantly in individuals who are not suitable to receive an allo-SCT.
 At present, allo-SCT still remains the only curative option for Ph+ ALL, mostly for younger adult patients.
-Recently, the EBMT(24) group has provided a comprehensive update on the role of allo-SCT in the TKI era in a cohort of 390 individuals.
-The following conclusions were reached: 1) as expected, TKI administration prior to transplant is associated to a significantly better OS both in univariate (47% vs 38% in the pre-TKI era) and multivariate analysis. and also correlates with a lower relapse rate in univariate (33% vs 50%) and multivariate analysis.
-2) MRD at the time of transplant is not associated with differences in OS, leukemia-free survival (LFS), relapse rate and non-relapse mortality.
-It must, however, be underlined that MRD levels were not uniformly evaluated and this might represent a confounding factor.
-3) The prophylactic administration of a TKI following allo-SCT improves LFS, OS and relapse rates.
-Given the toxic effects of this procedure, efforts are ongoing to identify patients who may possibly be spared this post-transplant TKI.

-Autologous transplantation (auto-SCT) has recently been revisited in Ph+ ALL, mostly because TKI treatment allowed the achievement of sustained molecular responses and therefore better survival rates.
-Giebel et al(25) compared the outcome of patients stratified into three categories, according to the period in which the procedure was performed: 1996-2001 (no TKI treatment), 2002-2006 (TKI administered in sporadic cases), and 2007 onwards (TKI was administered in all patients) OS and LFS significantly increased among the three categories, being 16% and 11%, 48% and 39%, and 57% and 52%, respectively.
-Similar results were recently published by Chalandon and colleagues, who showed comparable results between allo- and auto-SCT(22).

-An emerging issue is represented by the presence of mutations, with a predominance of P-loop and T315I mutations(26), the latter being insensitive to most TKIs with the exception of ponatinib.
-Another clinical challenge is represented by the occurrence of the so-called compound mutations(27), defined as the presence of two or more mutations in the same molecule.
-For such cases, the use of alternative approaches is urgently required.
+The EBMT(25) group has provided a comprehensive update on the role of allo-SCT in the TKI era in a cohort of 390 individuals.
+The main conclusions are as follows: 1) TKI administration prior to transplant is associated to a significantly better OS both in univariate (47% vs 38% in the pre-TKI era) and multivariate analysis, and also correlates with a lower relapse rate in univariate (33% vs 50%) and multivariate analysis; 2) MRD at the time of transplant is not associated with differences in OS, leukemia-free survival (LFS), relapse rate and non-relapse mortality.
+It must, however, be underlined that MRD levels were not uniformly evaluated and this may represent a confounding factor; 3) the prophylactic administration of a TKI following allo-SCT improves LFS, OS and relapse rates.
+Given the toxic effects of this procedure, efforts are ongoing to identify patients who may possibly be spared post-transplant TKI.
+Autologous transplantation (auto-SCT) has been revisited in Ph+ ALL, mostly because TKI treatment allowed the achievement of sustained molecular responses and therefore better survival rates.
+Giebel et al(27) compared the outcome of patients stratified into three categories, according to the period in which the procedure was performed: 1996-2001 (no TKI treatment), 2002-2006 (TKI administered in sporadic cases) and 2007 onwards (TKI administered in all patients).
+OS and LFS significantly increased among the three categories, being 16% and 11%, 48% and 39%, and 57% and 52%, respectively.
+Similar results have been recently published by Chalandon et al who showed comparable results between allo- and auto-SCT(23).
+An emerging issue is represented by the presence of mutations, with a predominance of P-loop and T315I mutations(28), the latter being insensitive to most TKIs with the exception of ponatinib.
+Another clinical challenge is represented by the occurrence of the so-called compound mutations(29), defined as the presence of two or more mutations in the same molecule.
+For such cases, the use of alternative approaches is urgently required, and novel compounds are under development(30,31).